-We are seeking volunteers to serve as judges for the oral rounds at the 2021 Jessup Canadian Qualifying Tournament.
+We are seeking volunteers to serve as judges for the oral rounds at the 2024 Jessup Canadian Qualifying Tournament February 22-24 in Ottawa, Ontario.
 This is a great opportunity to interact with current law students and colleagues from across Canada.

 In many jurisdictions, serving as a moot court judge counts towards Continuing Legal Education / Continued Professional Development credit.